gkishard-workingboy/cse428/labs/lab0/readme.txt

 2. missing break in switch could result in falling through

 Incorrect Output:
 No outputs at all.
-And after carefully gdb debugging process(actually painstaking), the problem lies in the prefix overload operator ++ of HoldEmRank which the Jack will remain as Jack, then the for loop inside HoldEmDeck constructor never get stop.
+And after carefully gdb debugging process, the problem lies in the prefix overload operator ++ of HoldEmRank which the Jack will remain as Jack, then the for loop inside HoldEmDeck constructor never get stop.